technluv/sparc/faithConnect/readme.md

     # Workflow Description in the Service Website
     "workflow": {
         "steps": [
-            "1. `ad1` (Laptop's Built-in Microphone) captures audio in real time.", "2.
-The audio is converted to `aF1` (WAV format) on the local machine for efficient local caching.", "3.
-The WAV audio file is sent to `ta1` (OpenAI Whisper API) for transcription.", "4.
-The transcription output is processed through `ai1` (GPT-4o-mini) for actionable insights.", "5.
-Final output is displayed on the web interface in a user-friendly format."
+            "1.
+User enables continuous listening via the application interface.", "2. `ad1` (Laptop's Built-in Microphone) captures audio continuously in real time.", "3.
+The audio is converted to `aF1` (WAV format) on the local machine for efficient local caching.", "4.
+The WAV audio stream is sent to `ta1` (OpenAI Whisper API) continuously for transcription.", "5.
+The transcription output is updated continuously and displayed on the chat screen.", "6.
+When speakers stop talking, the application detects silence and processes the accumulated message.", "7.
+The transcription output is processed through `ai1` (GPT-4o-mini) for actionable insights:", "   - Analyzes client's statements to identify key topics and concerns.", "   - Generates suggested responses or talking points for the user.", "   - Provides summaries to help the user represent themselves or their company effectively.", "8.
+Final output, including suggested responses and analysis, is displayed on the user's interface in a user-friendly format.", "9.
+The process continues, updating the transcript and providing new insights, until the user disables continuous listening."
         ]
     },